seoklab/ldld/README.md

 first time).
 Once the script does its job, you're almost done, at least the "hard" (i.e., terminal) part!

-**Caution for advanced users**: This command will try to create a new environment named `pytorch`, and do nothing if it exists.
-Please check for existence, and remove it or check the packages in the original one against the [environment file](environment.yml).
+**Caution for advanced users**: This command will create a new environment named `pytorch` and do nothing if it exists.
+Please check for existence and remove it or check the packages in the original one against the [environment file](environment.yml).

 ```bash